Richard Walker (footballer, born 1977)

-Richard Martin Walker (born 8 November 1977) is an English former footballer who played as a forward for Devon and Exeter League club Beer Albion.
+Richard Martin Walker (born 8 November 1977) is an English former footballer who played as a forward.

 Career

 Early career

 Walker started his career at Aston Villa in 1997.
 Here, he scored a goal against Arsenal, one of the highest points of his Villa career.
 After loan spells with Cambridge United, Blackpool and Wycombe Wanderers, he signed for the Seasiders in 2001.
 He helped Blackpool win the 2001–02 Football League Trophy, playing as a substitute in the final.
 Walker was loaned out to Northampton Town and Oxford United in the 2003–04 season, before joining Bristol Rovers in the summer of 2004.

 Bristol Rovers

 A natural goalscorer, he formed a formidable partnership with Junior Agogo before the Ghanaian was sold to Nottingham Forest.
 Walker scored two goals in the 2007 League Two Play-off Final against Shrewsbury at Wembley, as the Gasheads secured a 3–1 victory to send them up to League One.

 Walker was placed on the transfer list at the end of the 2007–08 season, having scored only four goals in that season, all from the penalty spot.
 He joined Shrewsbury on a full-season loan in the summer of 2008, taking him up to the expiry of his contract with Bristol Rovers.